 When I begin my journey many years ago, my 2005 BMW F650GS had barely 1,500 miles on it.
 I picked up the bike at the now defunct BMW Motorcycles of Santa Cruz County in Watsonville, and for my first ride, I rode it back to my home in Newport Beach via the legendary California Route 1 — through Big Sur—I camped in Cambria and finally home.

 A week later, I did my own version of an Iron Butt when in one day I rode from Newport Beach to Glendale, Arizona and the world headquarters of Jesse Luggage Systems, where Al Jesse personally fit my new Jesse Bags to the bike that would take me around the world.

 The rest is history.
-Today, I’ve logged more than 80,000 miles on the bike, and ridden it through some 37 countries.
-Even better, this in the Fall of 2016 it will be featured in an upcoming adventure travel television show.
+Today, I’ve logged about 100,000 miles on the bike, and ridden it through some 65 countries.
+Even better, this in the Fall of 2018, soon it will be featured in an upcoming adventure travel television show.